-On 11 November 2010, the Board of Directors approved the procedure on the realisation of significant transactions in which a director has an interest.
-The procedure is available in the Corporate Governance section of the Company's website at www.digitalbros.com.

-The prior approval of the Company's Board of Directors is required for transactions to be carried out (including through the execution of binding preliminary agreements or master agreements) by the Company or by its subsidiaries falling into the following categories, as they are deemed to be significant transactions:
+The Board of Directors has approved a procedure on the realisation of significant transactions in which a director has an interest.
+Transactions requiring the prior approval of the Company's Board of Directors, as they are deemed to be significant transactions include transactions falling into the following categories to be carried out by the Company or by its subsidiaries:

-- a) mergers, demergers, disposals, and acquisitions, in any form, of equity interests in companies, businesses or business units; - b) investments in property, plant and equipment that exceed Euro 1,000,000 per transaction; - c) leases (or sub-leases) for property or leases (or sub-leases) of businesses or business units with a term of more than nine years or for an amount that exceeds Euro 1,000,000 per transaction; - d) settlements of disputes, in or out of court, involving amounts that exceed Euro 1,000,000 per transaction; - e) disposals of operating assets with a total value of more than Euro 1,000,000 per transaction; - f) the granting of loans or guarantees that exceed Euro 3,000,000 per transaction, if in the interest and/or for the benefit of companies (or associations, foundations, consortia or entities) directly or indirectly controlled by the Company, or Euro 500,000 if for or in the interest of third parties;
+- a) mergers, demergers, disposals, and acquisitions, in any form, of equity interests in companies, businesses or business units; - b) investments in property, plant and equipment that exceed Euro 1 million per transaction; - c) leases (or sub-leases) for property or leases (or sub-leases) of businesses or business units with a term of more than nine years or for an amount that exceeds Euro 1,000,000 per transaction; - d) settlements of disputes, in or out of court, involving amounts that exceed Euro 1 million per transaction; - e) disposals of operating assets with a total value of more than Euro 1 million per transaction; - f) the granting of loans or guarantees that exceed Euro 3 million per transaction, if in the interest and/or for the benefit of companies (or associations, foundations, consortia or entities) directly or indirectly controlled by the Company, or Euro 500,000 if for or in the interest of third parties; - g) commitments for the purchases of goods or services and/or contracts for the purchase/sale or supply in any form of moveable assets or for services, not involving investments in tangible assets, as well as the granting of loans in all circumstances where the joint signature of at least two directors is required.

-In order to avoid hindering the ordinary management of the Company, the transactions indicated in point d) may carried out by the managing directors if appropriate information is submitted to the Directors and Statutory Auditors and they may be subsequently ratified by the Board of Directors.
+In order to avoid hindering the ordinary management of the Company, the transactions indicated in point d) and g) may be carried out by the Chief Executive Officers if appropriate information is submitted to the Directors and Statutory Auditors and they may be subsequently ratified by the Board of Directors.